contexttesting/reducer/README.md

 | __runTest*__      | <em>function(<a href="#type-_contexttestingtest" title="The test interface.">!_contextTesting.Test</a>): !Promise</em>                                                                                                                                           | The function that wraps around `@zoroaster/reducer.runTest` method.                                                                  | -       |
 | __runTestSuite*__ | <em>function(<a href="#type-_contexttestingtestsuite" title="The test sutie interface.">!_contextTesting.TestSuite</a>, boolean): !Promise&lt;<a href="#type-_contexttestingtestsuite" title="The test sutie interface.">!_contextTesting.TestSuite</a>&gt;</em> | The function used to run a test suite.
 The second argument receives whether only focused tests should be run within this test suite. | -       |

-Tests have a raw `context` property which is a context constructor.
-It should return an object or an instance that can store a state.
-It is then passed by the reducer to the `runTest` method which evaluates it.
+The reducer iterates through the array of provided tests and pass them one-by-one to the given `runTest` method which in turn must call `@zoroaster/reducer.runTest` method.
+Tests can have a raw `context` property which is either a context constructor or a context object.
+If it is a constructor, it should return an object or an instance that stores a state.
 The package can evaluate the context of the class, function and object types.
-Tests receive evaluated context to access the testing API and the state.
+Tests then receive evaluated context to access the testing API and the state.

 A recursive tree is returned by the reducer containing nested test suites with tests updated with the outcome of the `runTest` method (therefore, the reducer is not pure since the passed tests are mutated).